newrelic/java-aws-lambda/CONTRIBUTING.md

 If you can build the AWS Lambda OpenTracing Java SDK, you can develop it!

 ## Pull Request Guidelines
 Before we can accept a pull request, you must sign our [Contributor Licensing Agreement](#contributor-license-agreement-cla), if you have not already done so.
-This grants us the right to use your code under the same Apache 2.0 license as we use for the C SDK in general.
+This grants us the right to use your code under the same Apache 2.0 license as we use for this project in general.

 Minimally, the [test suite](#testing-guidelines) must pass for us to accept a PR.
 Ideally, we would love it if you also added appropriate tests if you're implementing a feature!